 And what about sparkler safety?

-- It is not recommended to give sparklers to under 5s - after all a sparkler can reach temperatures 20 times that of boiling water.
+- Do not give sparklers to under-5s - after all a sparkler can reach temperatures 20 times that of boiling water.
 Instead, stand back and show them the beautiful patterns you can make with your sparkler!

 - Make sure everyone handling sparklers is wearing a pair of gloves.